DangViTin/Embedded_Linux_with_LuckFox/Software/1. Uboot/README.md

     ```bash
     gpio toggle 118
     ```
     This command will toggle onboard red LED (LED inside case, near USB port).
-Since this kind of hard to see.
-We run another command.
+Since this kind of hard to see, we run another command.
     ```bash
     gpio toggle 123
     ```
     This command will toggle LCD backlight.

     How to know the number of GPIO, number 118 and 123 coming from ?
-Inspsec the schematic file, we can see GPIO used to control backlight is GPIO3_D3_d.
-Now conver that GPIO number to the number that u-boot understand.
+Inspsect the schematic file, we can see GPIO used to control backlight is GPIO3_D3_d.
+Now convert that GPIO number to the number that u-boot understand.
         <p>
         <img src="./images/GPIO_backlight.png"/>
         <img src="./images/GPIO_calculate.png"/>